 Treatment to replace fluids

 Water is a good way to replace fluids, but it doesn't contain the salts and electrolytes — minerals such as sodium and potassium — that are essential for your body to function.
 You can help maintain your electrolyte levels by drinking fruit juices for potassium or eating soups for sodium.
 But certain fruit juices, such as apple juice, might make diarrhea worse.

 For children, ask your doctor about using an oral rehydration solution, such as Pedialyte, to prevent dehydration or replace lost fluids.

 Adjusting medicines you're taking

-If your doctor determines that an antibiotic caused your diarrhea, he or she might lower your dose or switch to another medication.
+If your doctor determines that an antibiotic caused your diarrhea, they might lower your dose or switch to another medicine.

 Treating underlying conditions